juergenpf/Collections/README.md

 This is one of my moonlight projects.
-It's goal is to provide a class library with generic collections that are not covered by .NETs own collection class libraries.
+Its goal is to provide a class library with generic collections that are not covered by .NETs own collection class libraries.

-The one and only currently implemented is BinaryHeap (to implement PriorityQueue pattern)
+The one and only currently implemented is BinaryHeap  (to implement PriorityQueue pattern).

-This library is published through the public NuGet feed.
+This library is published [on NuGet](https://www.nuget.org/packages/Collections/).